 Kitchen Cabinet Remodel

 When the agent had the home on the market, there were no photos of the inside of the home....here's why.
-The home hadn't been cleaned in literally years.
 This was from when I walked through the home viewing it for the first time.

-Keep in mind this is prior to buying the home!....the end of the kitchen had a butlers pantry, and 2 cabinets behind the ovens you can't see; food had exploded in the cabinets from age and left to sit, never cleaned up.
-The ovens had not been cleaned (my estimate) since installed in the 90s.
-But were both convection.
+Keep in mind this is prior to buying the home!....the end of the kitchen had a butlers pantry, and 2 cabinets behind the ovens you can't see; food had exploded in the cabinets, the ovens were self cleaning but had not been cleaned, both convection.
 The sink was turned off because it spewed water under the cabinet when on.

 We removed the wall paper (2 layers in many places) and popcorn ceilings after having the texturizing tested for abestos.
 I removed the trim from the cabinets, we pulled out the ice maker and 1980s rusted out trash compactor.
 One burner on the 60s model 54 inch stove worked.
 We had a plumber clear all the cat and dog hair from the plumbing lines which all backed up shortly after turning on water.
 The double convection ovens we salvaged.
-Although they hadn't been cleaned in years, they were self cleaning and after removing an inch of ash after cleaning, both are clean and usable.
-We cleaned the refrigerator she left (took 2 people 5 hours for perspective) to use until we bought our own.
+Although they hadn't been cleaned, they were self cleaning and after removing an inch of ash after cleaning, both are clean and usable.
+We cleaned the refrigerator to use until we bought our own.